Applying for an Auto Loan

-Check with your state DMV to confirm taxes, fees and documentation needed to register and record Navy Federal as first lien holder on your vehicle title.
-In general, DMVs will require the title signed over to you by the seller, a Bill of Sale documenting the transaction and a copy of your promissory note (i.e., loan contract).
+Check with your state's DMV to confirm taxes, fees and documentation needed to register and record Navy Federal as the first lien holder on your vehicle title.
+In general, DMVs will require the title signed over to you by the seller, a Bill of Sale documenting the transaction and a copy of your Promissory Note.

 What's a lien holder?